 She leaves behind her sister, Norma Curbow-Mayfield and sons, all of Arizona; brothers James Curbow and wife of Pinehurst, Idaho, and Donald Curbow of Steilacoom, Washington; daughters Linda Mullis of Grand Island, Florida, Jenny Glover, Kimberly Keller (James Warner), Mitzi Hart and Kerry Schwarz all of Thompson Falls; grandchildren Ashley Dalton, Seth (Jasmine) Keller, Brandon Reid, Rodney Glover, Kyle Hermann, Hoyt Bangon, and the apple of her eye, Neveah Keller.

 Carolyn was a wonderful wife, grandmother and friend.
 She will be dearly missed by all who crossed her path.

 The family would like to sincerely thank Clark Fork Valley Hospice nurses Cindy and Kim for all the care and support, Dr. Eric Nevatt (mom loved his haircuts) and her caregiver Sherry Stewart.

 Graveside services will be held Saturday, September 19, at 11 a.m. at the cemetery on the corner of Krueger and Lynch Creek in Plains.
 Sunset Hills Funeral Homes is in charge of interment.

-To send sympathy gifts to the family or plant a tree in memory of Carolyn Keller, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Carolyn Keller, please visit our Tree Store.